SoftwareAG/wmio-connector-connectedcar/README.md

 2. getodometer: For getting the latest mileage of an vehicle by id
 3. getvehiclebyid: For getting the reference data (name, model, ...) of an vehicle by id
-4. getvehicles: For getting the list of all vehicles (simulator only lets you generate one vehicle)
+4. getvehicles: For getting the list of all vehicles (simulator only lets you generate one vehicle) These actons are to used in the E2E workflow in webmethios.io.

 ### Install wmio cli
 Chech out information for npm modul wmiocli: https://www.npmjs.com/package/@webmethodsio/wmiocli and install modul